'Happy and nervous': Dubai cafe staff react after Sheikh Mohammed pays surprise visit

 "It was a pleasant surprise," Tarek Bekdache, head of marketing at the Gainsborough Group, which is in partnership with Cipriani Dolci, told the Khaleej Times.

 "We are incredibly honoured and privileged that he visited Cipriani Dolci Jumeirah.
-Of course, we all know that Sheikh Mohammed and the entire royal family always have the best taste in dining in the country.
-And residents wait to see where they are going and which places they visit.
-And we are honoured that Sheikh Mohammed chose Cipriani Dolci Jumeirah," he added.
+We all know Sheikh Mohammed and the entire royal family have the best taste in dining in the country.
+Residents wait to see where they are going and which places they visit," he added.

 Sheikh Mohammed's table ordered a selection of different things, Tarek said, but was not at liberty to reveal what they were.